 Kerrville State Hospital

-Kerrville State Hospital is planning to renovate existing campus buildings and add 70-maximum security unit beds.
+Kerrville State Hospital campus buildings 612 and 613 have been renovated and 70 maximum-security unit beds have been added.
 Learn more from this video.

 Capacity added: 70 new maximum security unit beds